 A unique modular mattress designed for use in the cot needs to be bought separately (a normal mattress won’t work with its design)

-Finished in polished Rose Gold, the Ellie Cot features a vintage metal cot design with a modern colour twist, perfect for the classic-contemporary home.
+Finished in polished Gunmetal Grey, the Ivy Cot features a vintage metal cot design with a modern colour twist, perfect for the classic-contemporary home.

 A conversion kit can be bought separately to transform the cot into a toddler bed